• Skip to primary navigation

 tandoori gobi in a plate with a fork and small bowl of ketchup.

-Tandoori gobi makes for a healthy and tasty evening snack or appetizer.
+Tandoori gobi makes for a tasty evening snack or appetizer.
 Cauliflower florets are marinated in yogurt and spices and roasted in an oven.
 Serve with ketchup or a zingy green chutney.

 Here's another slightly spicy snack that you might like: chilli cheese toast.